KatjaSi/DL_Backpropagation/README.md

 # DL_Backpropagation
 Implementing Backpropagation algorithm in DL

-DL_Backpropagation is a Python package that implements backpropagation, a widely used algorithm for training neural networks.
+Backpropagation is a widely used algorithm for training neural networks.
 Backpropagation is a form of gradient descent that allows the network to learn from examples and adjust its weights and biases to better fit the training data.
 This package provides a simple implementation of backpropagation that can be easily extended and customized.

 # Usage
 To use DL_Backpropagation, first clone or download the repository from GitHub: